motorlearner/blogdown-website-old/content/_index.md

 title:        Hello there.
 subtitle:     Welcome to 'tales of uncertainty'
 description:  |
-  My name is Aslan, and this is my website.
+  Hi, my name is Aslan.
 Here, I blog about all things science.
   What exactly this entails is not well-defined.
-Probably some basic concepts related to data wrangling and analysis; surely some motor neuroscience (which is my main research interest); maybe some cool stuff in `R`, `Python`, or `Julia`; and whatever else comes to mind.
+Probably some basic concepts related to data wrangling and analysis; surely some motor neuroscience (my main research interest); maybe some cool stuff in `R`, `Python`, or `Julia`; and whatever else comes to mind.
 There's a nonzero chance you'll find some of it interesting.
-  Anyway, enjoy this visualization of the Fourier transform.
+  Anyway, enjoy this visualization of the Fourier transform. :)

 # image
 images: